H-1B Specialty Occupations, DOD Cooperative Research and Development Project Workers, and Fashion Models

 Yes.
 The prospective petitioner must include a Form ETA-9035/9035E, Labor Condition Application (LCA) certified by the Department of Labor (DOL), with the Form I-129, Petition for a Nonimmigrant Worker.
-See the links to the DOL’s Office of Foreign Labor Certification and USCIS forms to the right.
+See the DOL’s Office of Foreign Labor Certification.

 For more information see the Information for Employers & Employees page.

 DOD Researcher and Development Project Worker

 The job must require a bachelor’s or higher degree, or its equivalent, to perform the duties.
 The petition must be accompanied by:

-To be eligible for this classification you must have a baccalaureate or higher degree or its equivalent in the occupational field in which you will be performing services.
+To be eligible for this classification you must have a bachelor's or higher degree or its equivalent in the occupational field in which you will be performing services.
 This requirement can be met based on one of the following criteria: